Do Triangles Add Up To 180

 Understanding the real-world applications of the 180-degree triangle theorem can make it more meaningful and relevant.
 Look for examples of triangles in architecture, engineering, navigation, and other fields.
 Consider how the theorem is used to solve practical problems in these areas.

-For example, investigate how surveyors use triangles to measure distances and elevations.
-Learn how pilots use trigonometry to navigate airplanes.
+As an example, investigate how surveyors use triangles to measure distances and elevations.
+Learn how pilots use trigonometry to figure out airplanes.
 Explore how engineers use triangles to design bridges and buildings.
 This approach can make learning more engaging and rewarding.

 Use Technology